DangerLin/DangerLin.github.io/_posts/2026-02-05-The-Bond-Electron-(BE)-Matrix-A-Compact-Way-to-Encode-Molecular-Structure.md

 - Diagonal changes in **A** indicate electron redistribution
 - **A** must sum to zero (electron conservation: ∑<sub>i,j</sub> a<sub>ij</sub> = 0)

+For most elementary reactions,

+$$
+|a<sub>ij</sub>| ≤ 2
+$$

-For most elementary reactions, |a<sub>ij</sub>| ≤ 2, since changing by two electrons represents a significant chemical process (like forming/breaking a double bond).
+since changing by two electrons represents a significant chemical process (like forming/breaking a double bond).

-Let consider the following reaction as an example for better understanding (each atom in the reaction was numbered):
+Let's consider the following reaction as an example for better understanding (each atom in the reaction was numbered):

 ![**Scheme 1**.
 Example reaction](/assets/img/BE_matrix/Rxn.png)

-So we have the reactant BE matrix **R** as (order same as the number in reaction scheme):
+So we have the reactant BE matrix **R** as (order same as the number in the reaction scheme):

 $$
 R =